 Autonomous operation of WSDs using sensing has been studied by theoretical work, simulations and by practical implementations.
 Trials have been performed to verify the performance also in the field.

-All this work has shown that a reasonable -120 dBm performance can be achieved at the sensing receiver input at ideal conditions taking into account specific DTT-transmission characteristics.
-The key challenge is antenna and sensor integration into the device and it is obvious that the strictest sensing requirements cannot be met using a single device and especially single shot decisions.
+All this work has shown that a -120 dBm performance can be achieved at the sensing receiver input at ideal conditions taking into account specific DTT-transmission characteristics.
+The key challenge is antenna and sensor integration into the device and the strictest sensing requirements (a -140 dBm performance would be required to meet all sensing requirements) cannot yet be met using a single device and especially single shot decisions.
 However by collecting more samples, position information and combining the results from several devices better results could be expected.

-Single device single snapshot detection is too unreliable due antenna gain minima, interference, and fading to protect incumbent users.
-Simply tightening the sensitivity requirement does not help, because IM products cause desensitization, masking, and false alarms, thus reducing available capacity for white space devices.
+Single device single snapshot detection is at present too unreliable due antenna gain minima, interference, and fading to protect incumbent users.
+Simply tightening the sensitivity requirement does not help, because IM products cause desensitization, masking, and false alarms, thus, as a secondary consequence, reducing available capacity for white space devices.
 Methods like geo location databases have to be used for reliable operation.
 Collaborative sensing reduces the antenna gain and radio propagation problem.
 However trade-offs between sensitivity in sensor linearity requirement and sensitivity has to be taken into account in algorithm development.

 The details of practical implementation and field tests are presented in Annex 3.